Rookout/docs/docs/troubleshooting-rules.md

 In such cases the Rule is not expected to send messages, and you are advised to click the Rule status indicator and follow the instructions below to resolve the warning.
 Note that in this case the Rule will maintain the Error status.
 You may remove it and add it again to make sure it turns Active.

-## Rule is in Pending status - Grey
+## Rule remains in Pending status - Grey
 The most likely reason for a Rule remaining in Pending status is that it cannot connect to the relevant Rooks.
 Make sure the relevant App Instances are available in the Rookout application -> App Instances & Agents page.
 If the relevant App Instances are missing, it may indicate one or more of the following: